qlik-oss/web-integration-examples/app-reloader/README.md

 This is a simple web application that uses the new Qlik SaaS APIs to showcase how you can:

 * Build modern web applications and integrate with Qlik APIs
-* Sign in users on a QCS tenant
+* Sign in users on a Qlik Cloud tenant
 * Configure REST calls to work against said deployments

 All without using the regular front-end "mashup" APIs from Qlik like the Capability API.